igor-kupczynski/kubernetes-the-hard-way/README.md

 # Kubernetes the Hard Way

-Terraform resrouces to play with Kelsey Hightower's [Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way).
+Scripts and resrouces to play with Kelsey Hightower's [Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way).

 ## Install required dependencies on macOS